-Another new restaurant to the scene is Mas Tacos Por Favor, described by many as “the best thing since country music in Nashville.”
+Mas Tacos Por Favor has been described by many as “the best thing since country music in Nashville.”
 Originally a mobile food truck, it also has a permanent location.
 Add fresh salsa and guacamole to tacos and enchiladas and you have a neighborhood favorite.

-Margot Cafe and Bar, housed in an antique gas station turned brick-and-timber gourmet restaurant, has quickly become one of Nashville’s most outstanding restaurants.
-Chef Margot McCormack uses only fresh ingredients gathered that day.
-Also check Margot’s other restaurant located just across the street.
-Marché Artisan Foods is a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.
+Margot Cafe and Bar, housed in an antique gas station turned brick-and-timber gourmet restaurant uses only fresh ingredients gathered that day.
+Check Margot’s other restaurant located just across the street, Marché Artisan Foods, a European-style bistro that serves breakfast, lunch, dinner, and a popular weekend brunch.

 Nashville’s first vegetarian restaurant, The Wild Cow, serves vegetarian and vegan fare in a fun, casual atmosphere.
 All food is purchased in its whole form, and they also make their own sauces, dressings, soup stocks, etc.

-When it comes to one-of-a-kind shopping, East Nashville has a variety of options: The Green Wagon offers eco-friendly shopping with hopes to make living sustainably as easy as possible for their customers.
-Their products hold up a rigorous set of standards based on all natural ingredients, sustainable production practices, and local production.
-Hip Zipper is a classic, vintage consignment boutique that features a unique, eclectic collection of clothing from various eras.
+When it comes to one-of-a-kind shopping, East Nashville has a variety of options.
+The Hip Zipper is a classic, vintage consignment boutique that features a unique, eclectic collection of clothing from various eras.

-Pop into another vintage store, HumanKind Made: Locally Made Goods, and find vintage and modern apparel in a quirky atmosphere for men and women.
-Every corner is filled with great finds and many locally, hand-made items.
+Old Made Good (OMG) is a little bit of everything: vintage goods, clothing and accessories, handmade local art, one-of-a-kind finds, and re-purposed and rescued furniture abound.
 Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used, and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.

 Visitors and locals alike are increasingly finding themselves crossing the river to sample the varied eating and nightlife venues available in East Nashville.
 Whether you're in the mood for great music or incredible food, you can find them all just east of downtown.